ShintaroMinami/GCNdesign/README.md

 ## Acknowledgments
 The author was supported by Grant-in-Aid for JSPS Research Fellows (PD, 17J02339).
-Koga Laboratory of Institute for Molecular Science has provided a part of the computational resources.
+Koga Laboratory of Institute for Molecular Science (NINS, Japan) has provided a part of the computational resources.
 Koya Sakuma ([yakomaxa](https://github.com/yakomaxa)) gave a critical idea for neuralnet architecture design in a lot of deep discussions.